dcratliff19/TinyAgent/readme.md

 # TODO:
 - Add in a debug logging functionality.
 It should be able to be turned on/off with a env variable change.
 - Support ChatGPT, Google Claud out of the box.
-- Support general chat agents out of the box.
 - Change default toolset to something more usable for the average user.